nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * Better command format for filtering course.
   * Current behaviour: The command `filter /by course /with CS2103T /taken true` means filtering in all contacts that have course `CS2103T` and are taking the course (i.e. current date is between the start and end date), while `filter /by course /with CS2103T /taken false` means filtering in all contacts that have course `CS2103T` regardless of whether the contact is taking the course.
 The latter is equivalent to `filter /by course /with CS2103T`, without the `/taken` tag.
-  * Enhanced behaviour: The `/taken` flag can be changed to `/taking`, to clearly suggest filtering in contacts that are taking the course.
-Furthermore, the presence of the flag `/taking` should indicate filtering in contacts taking the course without the `true` value following the tag, while omitting the flag means no filtering based on whether the contacts are taking the course.
-This means that `filter /by course /with CS2103T /taking` means filtering in all contacts that are taking `CS2103T`, while `filter /by course /with CS2103T` (without the `/taking` flag) means filtering in all contacts that have course `CS2103T` regardless of whether they are taking the course.
+  * Enhanced behaviour: The `/taken` prefix can be changed to `/taking`, to clearly suggest filtering in contacts that are taking the course.
+Furthermore, the presence of the prefix `/taking` should indicate filtering in contacts taking the course without the `true` value following the tag, while omitting the prefix means no filtering based on whether the contacts are taking the course.
+This means that `filter /by course /with CS2103T /taking` means filtering in all contacts that are taking `CS2103T`, while `filter /by course /with CS2103T` (without the `/taking` prefix) means filtering in all contacts that have course `CS2103T` regardless of whether they are taking the course.

 * More user-friendly info message.
   * Current behaviour: Upon a successful command dealing with one contact, the info message shows all the information of the contact, which is rather verbose.
 For example, with command `create /name Nguyen /phone 12345678 /phone 87654321`, the info message is: `Noted, created new contact: Nguyen; Phones: [12345678, 87654321]; Emails: []; Links: []; Courses: []; Specialisations: []; Tags: `.